habitat-sh/habitat/components/docs-chef-io/README.md

 **Parent**
 The parent is the path to that page in the left navigation menu.
-For example, the `getting started` page is found by clicking on Chef Automate so it's parent is `automate`.
+For example, the `getting started` page is found by clicking on Chef Habitat so it's parent is `automate`.

 **Identifier**